Jatadhara

-Jatadhara is a 2025 Indian supernatural thriller film written and directed by Venkat Kalyan and Abhishek Jaiswal.
-Produced by Zee Studios in association with Prerna Arora, Umesh KR Bansal, Rajiv Agarwal, Shivin Narang, and Nikhil Nanda, the film was shot simultaneously in Telugu and Hindi.
+Jatadhara (lit.
+'Lord Shiva') is a 2025 Indian horror action comedy film written and directed by Venkat Kalyan and Abhishek Jaiswal.
+Produced by Zee Studios in association with Umesh KR Bansal, Rajiv Agarwal, Shivin Narang, and Nikhil Nanda, the film was shot simultaneously in Telugu and Hindi.
 It stars Sudheer Babu as Shiva, alongside Sonakshi Sinha in her Telugu debut as the antagonist Dhanapisachini, and Divya Khosla Kumar as Sitara.

 The film draws inspiration from myths and conspiracy theories surrounding the Padmanabhaswamy Temple in Kerala, particularly the mystery of its sealed vaults.
 It explores themes of greed, sacrifice, and spiritual awakening through a fictional narrative set against the backdrop of ancient rituals and divine forces.

 Jatadhara was released theatrically on 7 November 2025.

 Plot

 Set against the backdrop of the sacred Padmanabhaswamy Temple in Kerala, Jatadhara follows Shiva, a man born from sacrifice, who becomes entangled in a web of ancient secrets and supernatural forces.
-When he uncovers forbidden truths hidden beneath the temple’s sealed vaults, he is drawn into a cosmic battle between divinity and greed.
+When he uncovers forbidden truths hidden beneath the temple's sealed vaults, he is drawn into a cosmic battle between divinity and greed.

 The antagonist, Dhanapisachini—Demon of Greed—emerges to challenge the balance of spiritual power, forcing Shiva to confront his destiny.
 As myth and mystery collide, the film explores themes of selflessness, devotion, and the eternal struggle between light and darkness.

 Production

 Development

-Jatadhara was officially announced in August 2023 by Zee Studios in collaboration with producer Prerna Arora, marking her return to mainstream cinema after a hiatus.
+Jatadhara was officially announced in August 2023 by Zee Studios.
 The film was conceptualized as a bilingual supernatural thriller rooted in Indian mythology, with the Padmanabhaswamy Temple serving as its thematic core.

 Sudheer Babu was revealed as the lead actor in September 2023, with his role described as “born from sacrifice.”
-On International Women’s Day 2024, Sonakshi Sinha was announced as the female lead, playing the antagonist Dhanapisachini, marking her debut in Telugu cinema.
+On International Women's Day 2024, Sonakshi Sinha was announced as the female lead, playing the antagonist Dhanapisachini, marking her debut in Telugu cinema.
 Divya Khosla Kumar was later cast as Sitara, a pivotal character in the spiritual arc of the story.
 Shilpa Shirodkar joined the ensemble as Shobha, a character described as a symbol of greed and mysticism.